-Overview of the Alliance for a Healthier World
+Overview - the Alliance for a Healthier World

 What is the Alliance for a Healthier World?

 The Alliance for a Healthier World is one of four Signature Initiatives established by Johns Hopkins University to stimulate and strengthen university-wide collaboration.
 It integrates expertise and diverse perspectives to unlock groundbreaking knowledge addressing unresolved global health challenges.
 The alliance serves as an collaborative ecosystem to stimulate and support university-wide innovation around healthy equity via multidisciplinary events, funding grants, mentorship and strategic communication that bring the Hopkins community together.
 Experts from medicine, nursing, public health, international relations, engineering, education, business, the social sciences, creative arts and bioethics work side by side with partners and disadvantaged communities around the world.

 - Our vision is to bring together faculty and students from across Johns Hopkins University, along with our partners around the world, to unleash the full range of scientific, analytic, and creative capabilities to promote global health equity.

 - The Alliance is led by David Peters, Chair of the Department of International Health at the Johns Hopkins Bloomberg School of Public Health, and is advised by a steering committee composed of representatives from the 11 Divisions of Hopkins.
 You can find a link to more about who and what we are here.LINK

 Equity in relation to health is about the fair achievement and capability for good health, and not simply the equal distribution of health care.
 Health equity is a multidimensional concept that is a central concern of social equity and justice – it cannot be viewed in isolation.
 See Sen (2002).
 Equity is shaped by a number of individual, social, and environmental factors, including where you live, disparate treatment based on race or gender, governmental or institutional policies, etc.

 Learn more about these determinants of health here.